-Tell us a little bit about yourself outside of Austin Humanists at Work. > > I was born & raised here in Austin, moved around south Texas for awhile, and finally came back home > in October of 2005.
+Tell us a little bit about yourself outside of Austin Humanists at Work.

+I was born & raised here in Austin, moved around south Texas for awhile, and finally came back home in October of 2005.
 I’m getting to raise my daughter in the house that I grew up in!
-She’s 8, a > total sassypants, and alternates between cracking me up & driving me nuts.
-We homeschool, which is > wonderful & challenging.
-I’m married to my very best friend, and we will be celebrating our 10th > anniversary in January!
+She’s 8, a total sassypants, and alternates between cracking me up & driving me nuts.
+We homeschool, which is wonderful & challenging.
+I’m married to my very best friend, and we will be celebrating our 10th anniversary in January!
 We have 4 cats and a dog, all spoiled rotten, who I love more every day.
-I > also attend ACC half-time, and am currently pursuing a degree in English with a minor in business.
-I > love to read (currently the Harry Potter series for the first time), but am more addicted to Netflix > than I care to admit (Supernatural or Star Trek, anyone?). > > Name one thing you’ve learned about homelessness since volunteering for the organization?
+I also attend ACC half-time, and am currently pursuing a degree in communication studies.
+I love to read (currently the Harry Potter series for the first time), but am more addicted to Netflix than I care to admit (Supernatural or Star Trek, anyone?).

+Name one thing you’ve learned about homelessness since volunteering for the organization?

 I’ve learned that the people that we serve encompass a huge range of life stories.
 Some people are homeless for a few weeks; some, for years.
 Some people choose to remain homeless.
 Some live in their cars or couch surf.
 Life tragedies, job loss, mental and/or physical illness… there are so, so many reasons that people come to our giveaways.
 The one thing that remains is the simple fact that they are people – and they, like everyone else, deserve to be treated with respect and kindness.

 Thanks for reading my ATXHAW story!
 See you on Sunday!